-🔍 What’s an SLA policy?
+๐ Whatโs an SLA policy?

 Service Level Agreements (SLAs) in Thena help you define and track response expectations, ensuring your team delivers timely, consistent support.
-An SLA policy in Thena includes:
+An SLA policy in Thena includes:- Conditions to define when it applies

 - Target metrics for performance tracking